cloudfoundry/diego-release/README.md

    Created peer/peerCA.crt
    ```

-   The manifest property `properties.diego.etcd.peer_ca_cert` should be set to the certificate in `peer/peerCA.crt`
+   The manifest property `properties.diego.etcd.peer_ca_cert` should be set to the certificate in `peer/peerCA.crt`.

-8. Create and sign a certificate for the etcd peers. [optional]
+8. (Optional) Create and sign a certificate for the etcd peers.
    ```
    $ ./certstrap --depot-path peer request-cert --common-name "etcd.service.cf.internal" --domain "*.etcd.service.cf.internal,etcd.service.cf.internal"
    Enter passphrase (empty for no passphrase): <hit enter for no password>